 Shakhrisabz may not have had the charms of the other places I visited in Uzbekistan, but it surely gave me a lot to think about in the way history is taught, viewed and perceived, particularly with reference to Amir Timur and the Timurid dynasty.

+The road to Samarqand was an ancient trade route that cut through the Zarafshan mountains and is a well maintained highway today.
 What would have taken the caravan a week or more to cover the 90-odd kilometres, took me just two hours and to another beautiful part of Uzbekistan.

 My Dream Trip Uzbekistan Series: